ClintH/ixfx-demos/ml/README.md

 _source_ depends on a set of base functionality contained in _common-source.js_.
 This provides some common plumbing across the different kinds of sources.
 It's even less likely you want to dive into that :)

+See the `setup` function for how to choose a custom camera by default.

 ## Recording

 * Point data is recorded to the browser's local storage.
 The image data is are not stored.
 * Run `localStorage.clear()` at the DevTools console to clear stored recordings, or clear your browser's cache
+* Recording might skip frames in order to keep a minimum rate.
+Changes this in `recordThrottle` in `common-vision-source.js`.
 * Each stored chunk of data is played back at a fixed rate.
 This can be set in `source.js` when calling `CommonSource.setup`.
 The default is 50ms which roughly corresponds with a normal rate.

 To edit a recording you can do so at the DevTools console.